krystianhub/StayAwake/README.md

 ## Installation

-You can download the [latest version](https://github.com/krystianhub/StayAwake/releases/latest) from Github Releases and execute the binary via terminal.
+You can download the [latest version](https://github.com/krystianhub/StayAwake/releases/latest) from Github Releases.

 Alternatively, you can install it via **cargo** command: